medphys-canada/qatrackplus/README.md

 # Important Notice

 This is an upgrade of the QATrack+ application running on Python 3.12.7 and Django 4.2.18 with MS SQL server (driver mssql).
 Initially tested with a blank database, but also with a restored database running on the the standard installation settings.
+This has only been tested for basic functionality, more in-depth testing is needed.

 Instead of running pip install -r requirements\win.txt in the instructions run pip install -r requirements\reqs.txt.